Mishima: A Life in Four Chapters: Critical response

-Chris Peachment of Time Out Film Guide said, "Schrader may have finally achieved the violent transfiguration that he seeks along with his protagonists; the film has all the ritual sharpness and beauty of that final sword. ...
+Chris Peachment of Time Out said: "Schrader may have finally achieved the violent transfiguration that he seeks along with his protagonists; the film has all the ritual sharpness and beauty of that final sword. ...
 There is nothing quite like it."

 Awards

 The film premiered at the 1985 Cannes Film Festival on May 15, 1985, where it won the award for Best Artistic Contribution.

+Release

+The film was presented in Japanese Classics at the 38th Tokyo International Film Festival on October 30, 2025.
+It was the film's Japan premiere, 40 years after its first release.
+Paul Schrader appeared at a talk show before the film screening.

 Home media

 Mishima has been released three times on DVD in the US, two of which by The Criterion Collection who also produced its Blu-ray release.